fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

 You can do so on Linux based platform from your terminal itself using your package manager.
 On Windows, we are not fortunate enough to have a good package manager already installed if you have `choco` installed, good for you.

 Or you can use the following [link](https://nodejs.org/en/download/) and select your OS and download option.
-My advice will be to go with the LTS version (mostly used in organisation for stability).
+My advice will be to go with the LTS version (mostly used in organization for stability).

 Using NPM :